13 Dealing with Data

 13.3.1 Complete case analysis

 The first way to deal with missing data is the simplest - complete case analysis.
 Here we only use observations that have no missing data and drop the rest.
-Unfortunately, this can lead to a lot of lost data, and can lead to biased statistical results if the data is not missing completely at random.
-There are special cases of some models that by their nature can ignore the missingness under an assumption of missing at random, but even those models would likely benefit from some sort of imputation.
-If you don’t have much missing data though, dropping the missing data is fine for practical purposes5.
+Unfortunately, this can lead to a lot of lost data, and can lead to biased statistical results if the data is not missing completely at random (missingness is not related to the observed or unobserved data).
+There are special cases of some models that by their nature can ignore the missingness under an assumption of missing at random (missingness is not related to the unobserved data), but even those models would likely benefit from some sort of imputation.
+If you don’t have much missing data though, dropping the missing data is fine for practical purposes7.
 How much is too much?
 Unfortunately that depends on the context, but if you have more than 10% missing, you should probably be looking at alternatives.

 13.3.2 Single value imputation

 Single value imputation makes perfect sense if you know that the missingness should be a specific value, like a count feature where missing means a count of zero.
-If you don’t have much missing data, it’s unlikely this would have any real benefit over complete case analysis, except if it allows you to use all the other features that would otherwise be dropped.
-But then, why not just drop this feature and keep the others?
+If you don’t have much missing data, it’s unlikely this would have any real benefit over complete case analysis.
+One exception is imputing the feature allows you to use all the other complete feature samples that would otherwise be dropped.
+But then, you could just drop this less informative feature while keeping the others, as it will likely not be very useful in the model.

 13.3.3 Model-based imputation

-Although the implication is that you would have one model per feature and then be done, you can do this iteratively for several rounds, such that the initial imputed values are then used in subsequent models to reimpute other feature’s missing values.
+Although the implication is that you would have one model per feature and then be done, you can do this iteratively for several rounds, such that the initial imputed values are then used in subsequent model rounds to reimpute other features’ missing values.
 You can do this as many times as you want, but the returns will diminish.
-In this setting, we are assuming you’ll have a single value imputed for each missing one, but this approach is the precursor for our next method.
+In this setting, we are assuming you’ll ultimately end with a single imputed value for each missing one, which reflects the last round of imputation.

 13.3.4 Multiple imputation

-Multiple imputation (MI) is a more complicated technique, but can be very useful under some situations, depending on what you’re willing to sacrifice for having better uncertainty estimates versus a deeper dive into the model.
+Multiple imputation (MI) is a more complicated technique, but can be very useful in some situations, depending on what you’re willing to sacrifice for having better uncertainty estimates.
 The idea is that you create multiple imputed datasets, each of which is based on the predictive distribution of the model used in model-based imputation (See Section 4.4).
 Say we use a linear regression assuming a normal distribution to impute feature A. We would then draw repeatedly from the predictive distribution of that model to create multiple datasets with (randomly) imputed values for feature A.

-Let’s say we do this 10 times, and we now have 10 imputed data sets, each with a now complete feature A. We now run our actual model on each of these datasets, and final model results are averaged in some way to get final parameter estimates.
-Doing so acknowledges that your single imputation methods have uncertainty in those imputed values, and that uncertainty is incorporated into the final model results.
+Let’s say we do this 10 times, and we now have 10 imputed data sets, each with a now complete feature A, but each with somewhat different imputed values.
+We now run our desired model on each of these datasets.
+Final model results are averaged in some way to get final parameter estimates.
+Doing so acknowledges that your single imputation methods have uncertainty in those imputed values, and that uncertainty is incorporated into the final model estimates, including the uncertainty in those estimates.

 MI can in theory handle any source of missingness and can be a very powerful technique.
-But it has some drawbacks that are often not mentioned.
+But it has some drawbacks that are often not mentioned, but which everyone that’s used it has experienced.
 One is that you need a specified target distribution for all imputation models used, in order to generate random draws with appropriate uncertainty.
 Your final model presumably is also a probabilistic model with coefficients and variances you are trying to estimate and understand.
-MI probably isn’t going to help boosting or deep learning models that have native methods for dealing with missing values, or at least offer little if anything over single value imputation.
-In addition, if you have very large data and a complicated model, you could be waiting a long time, and as modeling is an iterative process itself, this can be rather tedious to work through.
-Finally, few data or post-model processing tools that you commonly use will work with MI results, especially visualization tools.
-So you will have to hope that whatever package you use for MI has what you need.
-As an example, you’d have to figure out how you’re going to impute interaction terms if you have them.
+MI probably isn’t going to help boosting or deep learning models that have native methods for dealing with missing values, or at least, offers little over single value imputation for those approaches.
+In addition, if you have very large data and a complicated model, you could be spending a long time both waiting for the models and debugging them, because you still would need to assess the imputation models much like any other for the most part.
+Finally, few data or post-model processing tools that you commonly use will work with MI results, especially those regarding visualization.
+So you will have to hope that whatever package you use for MI will do what you need.
+As an example, you’d have to figure out how you’re going to impute interaction or spline terms if you have them.

 Practically speaking, MI takes a lot of effort to often come to the same conclusions you would have with a single imputation method, or possibly fewer conclusions for anything beyond GLM coefficients and their standard errors.
-But if you want your uncertainty estimate for those models to be better, MI can be an option.
+But if you want the best uncertainty estimates for those models, MI can be the way to go.

 13.3.5 Bayesian imputation

 One final option is to run a Bayesian model where the missing values are treated as parameters to be estimated, and they would have priors just like other parameters as well.
-MI is basically a variant of Bayesian imputation that can be applied to the non-Bayesian model setting, so why not just use the actual Bayesian method?
+MI is basically a variant of Bayesian imputation that can be applied to the non-Bayesian model setting, so why not just use the actual Bayesian approach?
 Some modeling packages can allow you to try this very easily, and it can be very effective.
 But it is also very computationally intensive, and can be very slow as you may be increasing the number of parameters to estimate dramatically.
-At least it would be more fun than standard MI!
+At least it would be more fun than standard MI, so we recommend exploring it if you were going to do MI anyway.

 13.4 Class Imbalance